Sayantan-s/React_CovidTracker/README.md

-# React Bootstrap with Material Design
+# React Covid Tracker SPA for desktop(not responsive)
-MDBootstrap for React
+Apex-charts,React-Lottie

 ## Getting Started
 To test, contribute or just see what we did follow few easy steps: